django-crispy-forms/django-crispy-forms/docs/tags.rst

             self.helper.add_input(Submit('submit', 'Submit')
             super(ExampleForm, self).__init__(*args, **kwargs)

-Note that we are importing here a class called ``Submit`` that is a layout object.
+Note that we are importing a class called ``Submit`` that is a layout object.
 We will see what layout objects are in detail later on, for now on let's just say that this adds a submit button to our form, so people can send their survey.

-We've also done some helper magic. ``FormHelper`` has a list of attributes that can be set, that affect mainly form attributes.
+We've also done some helper magic. ``FormHelper`` has a list of attributes that can be set, that effect mainly form attributes.
 Our form will have as DOM id ``id-exampleForm``, it will have as DOM CSS class ``blueForms``, it will use http ``POST`` to send information and its action will be set to ``reverse(submit_survey)``.

-Let's how to render the form in a template.
+Let's see how to render the form in a template.
 Supposing we have the form in the template context as ``example_form``, we would render it doing:

     {% load crispy_forms_tags %}
     {% crispy example_form example_form.helper %}

-Realize, that `{% crispy %}` tags expects two parameters.
-First the form variable and then the helper.
-In this case we use the `FormHelper` attached to the form, but you could aslo create a `FormHelper` instance and pass it as a context variable.
-Most of the times, you will want to use the helper attached.
-Note that If you name your `FormHelper` attribute `helper` you will only need to do:
+Notice that the `{% crispy %}` tags expects two parameters: first the form variable and then the helper.
+In this case we use the `FormHelper` attached to the form, but you could also create a `FormHelper` instance and pass it as a context variable.
+Most of the time, you will want to use the helper attached.
+Note that if you name your `FormHelper` attribute `helper` you will only need to do:

     {% crispy form %}